Standard Conditions of Sale

 Registered Australian Company: Small Parts & Bearings Pty Ltd (ABN 79 121 865 414)

-Small Parts & Bearings offers 127039 products in 2368 categories including couplings, screws, hex nuts, ball bearings, roller bearings, thrust bearings, ceramic and hybrid bearings, stainless steel bearings, miniature bearings, shafting, corrosion resistant - see the full listing in the Online Catalogue.
+Small Parts & Bearings offers 128552 products in 2321 categories including couplings, screws, hex nuts, ball bearings, roller bearings, thrust bearings, ceramic and hybrid bearings, stainless steel bearings, miniature bearings, shafting, corrosion resistant bearings - see the full listing in the Online Catalogue.
 We have excellent Freight Rates within Australia and worldwide.
 We offer a choice of delivery with a signature required, or cheaper options with no signature required.
 The no signature required options are at the customer’s risk once the goods leave our store.

 Using the links throughout this site you will find extensive information including catalogues, technical data, and other product specific information.
 We sell our products worldwide through our online store and our overseas freight rates are competitive for fully traceable courier delivery.